joakim-brannstrom/distssh/design/purpose.md

 *input*:
  * same process group, command `make -j`
  * run two process groups, command `'make -j & time sleep 60'` TODO distssh is not fully working as expected for this input.
-It should *wait* 60s but it terminates almost immediatly
+It should *wait* 60s but it terminates almost immediately
  * new process group `immediatly_new_process_group.sh`
  * new session `new_session.sh`